Neogyromitra caroliniana

 Taxonomic History

-It was originally described in 1811 by a French botanist Louis Augustin Guillaume Bosc as Morchella caroliniana in Dissertation on Some Species of Fungi from the Southern Parts of North America and sanctioned by Elias Fries in 1822 in Systema mycologicum (see the original page).3 In 1871, Fries transferred it to the Gyromitra genus.
-In the early 1970s, the original description by Bosc was deemed ambiguous and it was redefined based on five specimens collected from Lorton, Virginia in 1942.4 Finally, a 2013 DNA study by Methven et al. established five subgenera for the genus Gyromitra, one of them being Caroliniana that contains the type species Gyromitra caroliniana (Bosc) Fr. and Gyromitra brunnea (Underw.).5
+In 1871, Fries transferred it to the Gyromitra genus.
+In the early 1970s, the original description by Bosc was deemed ambiguous and it was redefined based on five specimens collected from Lorton, Virginia in 1942.
+A 2013 DNA study by Methven et al. established five subgenera for the genus Gyromitra, one of them being Caroliniana that contained the type species Gyromitra caroliniana (Bosc) Fr. and Gyromitra brunnea (Underw.).5

 Ecology